ARMSLab/lmpc-matlab/README.md

 # Tutorial on Linearized MPC controller

 This is tutorial of Linearized MPC controller for nonlinear system.
 In this tutorial basic parts of Linearized MPC controller would be examined.
-This script shows how to implement controller for nonlinear system provided by equation **dx/dt = f(x,u)** and **y=C*x+D*u**.
+This script shows how to implement controller for nonlinear system provided by equation $dx/dt = f(x,u)$ and $y=Cx+Du$.
 For details of derivation please refer to  Zhakatayev, Altay, et al. "[Successive linearization based model predictive control of variable stiffness actuated robots.](http://ieeexplore.ieee.org/document/8014275/)" IEEE AIM 2017

 ## Problem statement
 MPC controller requires several parameters: